mirsadra/google-scholar-parser/README.md

 Before using this notebook, make sure you have the following:

-- Python 3.x installed
+- Python 3.10 installed
-- Required libraries installed (you can install them using `pip`):
+- Required libraries installed (you can install them using `pip`:
   - `requests`
   - `beautifulsoup4`
+  - `pandas`

 ## Usage

 1. Clone or download this repository to your local machine.

-2. Open the Jupyter Notebook `Google_Scholar_Web_Scraping.ipynb` in your Jupyter Notebook environment.
+2. Open the Jupyter Notebook `parsing.ipynb` in your Jupyter Notebook environment.

 3. Modify the `url` variable to specify your Google Scholar search query.
 For example, you can change `"tirzepatide"` to your desired search term.